cmohge1/lrbs-scholarly-editing/day_4_plan.md

 OK, but why did the `<ptr>` element include its own `@xml:id`?

-Another way to do this is evidenced by a Mark Twain edition file:

 #### Exercise

 1. Return to your TEI-encoded text of Tennyson's "Early Spring."
 2. Now have a look at [Christopher Ricks's edition](../readings/tennyson_early-spring-Ricks-edition.pdf) of Tennyson and take a moment to study the app crit of "Early Spring".
 3. Within the `<text>` of your xml file, create an app crit using Ricks's example.
 4. Create a personography within your file.
-Create entries (and `@xml:id`s) for Tennyson and Ricks (does not have to be complete).
+Create entries (and `@xml:id`s) for Tennyson and Ricks (it does not have to be complete).
-5. Create a note to reproduce Ricks's textual headnote (hint: treat like you would an explanatory note: create a `<back>` element).
+5. Create a note to reproduce Ricks's textual headnote (hint: treat it like you would an explanatory note: create a `<back>` element?).
 6. Create a short explanatory note about some aspect of the poem.

 If you would like to consult the Senate House Library's manuscript of "Early Spring," you can download it [here](../readings/early-spring-ms.pdf).

-#### Customising the TEI: TEI and ODD
+#### Some notes on customising the TEI: TEI and ODD

 [Burnard](https://books.openedition.org/oep/692): "How should you go about choosing just the parts of the TEI you need?
 How should you communicate the particular TEI encoding choices you have made to others so that such integration remains possible?"